 Criminal Trespass Categories

-The type of trespass offense a person is charged with in Pennsylvania depends on what type of trespassing they allegedly did.
-There are four categories of trespassing in the state:
+The trespass offense a person is charged with in Pennsylvania varies based on the type of trespassing they allegedly committed.
+Within the state, there are four distinct categories of trespassing.
+Let’s explore them in greater detail:

-- Threaten or perform acts, statements, or gestures aimed at the owner of the property
+- Threaten or engage in acts, statements, or gestures targeted at the property owner

 - Posted signs

-- Told to leave, in any manner, by school officials, government facility officials, or law enforcement officers.
+- Orders to leave from school officials, government facility personnel, or law enforcement officers

 Criminal Trespass Consequences

-Simple trespass convictions can result in fines as high as $300 and jail sentences of up to 90 days.
+For simple trespass convictions, fines can amount to as much as $300, and jail sentences can reach up to 90 days.

-Defiant trespass convictions vary in their punishments, depending on the grade of misdemeanor.
-Fines can go as high as $10,000 and prison sentences as long as 5 years.
+Defiant trespass convictions vary in punishment depending on the classification of the misdemeanor.
+Fines can go as high as $10,000, and prison sentences can last for up to 5 years.

-Agricultural trespassing has specific penalties written into the law, and they vary depending on the degree of misdemeanor.
-Fines range from $250 to $5,000, and jail terms can be as long as two years.
+Agricultural trespassing has specific penalties outlined in the law, which vary based on the level of misdemeanor.
+Fines range from $250 to $5,000, and jail terms can extend up to two years.